hrachovcovat/english/09-layout-second/index.md

 #### Logo sketches

-> Keywords (what my logo needs to communicate)
+Keywords (what my logo needs to communicate):

-• The logo should express the feeling of nature
+- The logo should express the feeling of nature

-• It should be narrow and long to capture trees
+- It should be narrow and long to capture trees

-• Forest isn't made in one line, with a ruler – letters are not in the same line as the forest
+- Forest isn't made in one line, with a ruler – letters are not in the same line as the forest

-• It should communicate that it isn't a normal hotel or apartment
+- It should communicate that it isn't a normal hotel or apartment

-• Ecology
+- Ecology

+Describtion of my logo:
+- handmade
+- playful
+- organic
+-

 ![Logo sketches.](img/sketches1.jpg)